 Toyota recently announced a second worldwide recall of vehicles with defective airbags.
 The problem is that the passenger-side airbag has a defective inflator that, if cracked, could allow metal fragments to get into the compartment, potentially causing injuries when the airbag inflates.
 The defect could also leave the instrument panel with “thermal damage.”
 Toyota said […]

-Rapoport Law Offices, P.C., Files Medical Malpractice Lawsuit for Delayed Diagnosis of Breast Cancer
+Rapoport Sims Perry & VanOverloop, P.C., Files Medical Malpractice Lawsuit for Delayed Diagnosis of Breast Cancer